 On balance Attack of the Cybermen is a brash start to season 22 that would benefit from another polish.

 Here are some of my snaps from the quarry location shoot on 31 May 1984.
-Sorry, I didn’t have a great camera back then…
+Apologies, I didn’t have a great camera back then…

-* John Nathan-Turner at the Comic Mart in June 1984
+And producer John Nathan-Turner at the Comic Mart on 2 June 1984:

 RT archive material

-Back Pages feature on Sarah Greene and Cybermen
+RT ran a Back Pages feature on Sarah Greene and the Cybermen.

 [Available on BBC DVD]